mfthomps/Labtainers/headless-lite/README.md

 In addition to starting the Headless Labtainers, the script will create a ~/headless-labtainers directory.
 A student would then run headless-labtainers.sh from that directory in the future.
 That directory will also contain persistent data.

+# Security considerations
+Please note that Docker runs as a privileged service on your computer, and Labtainers containers run as privileged containers.
+If you have sensitive data on your computer, you should understand the isolation provided by Dockers on your system.
+An alternative is to use one of our virtual machine appliances rather than running Docker directly on your computer.

 # Developer notes
 The following assume you have cloned or otherwise replicated the Labtainers repo.